• Nov 24, 2023

 • Incorporate any other question banks.

-• Review flashcards and study notes.
+• Study flashcards and notes.

-When to book the exam slot
+When to book the exam slot?

 Regarding timing, it's wise to book your exam slot about five months before your planned test date.
 This early planning provides enough time to prepare without rushing and increases your chances of getting the date you want.
 This way, you can reduce stress and secure your preferred exam slot.